walterfreeman/ast101/index.md

 </h4>
 **Announcements:**

-If you're having trouble installing and running Stellarium on your Mac, [here are some instructions](stellarium-mac.html).
-You can also do everything you need on the web version; the interface is just a little different.
+I am a bit behind revising Lab 3.
+The prelab will be done tonight; the lab will be done tomorrow morning.

 ---

-Current lecture slides: <a href="slides/lecture5/lecture5.pdf">Solar and sidereal days; the seasons</a><br><br>
+Current lecture slides: <a href="slides/lecture5/lecture6.pdf">The seasons</a><br><br>

 [Forgot your response cards?](cards.html)